Greece Visa and Passport Requirements

 A passport valid for three months beyond the length of stay and issued within the past 10 years is required by all nationals listed in the chart above except (1) EU nationals holding a passport or national ID card which is valid for the duration of stay.

 If travelling from one border-free Schengen country to another, EU nationals are not required to show a passport or national ID card.
 It is still recommended that you travel with your passport or ID card to prove your identity if necessary though.
 Note that Bulgaria, Croatia, Cyprus, Ireland, Romania and the UK are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.

 EU nationals are not required to possess a return ticket or show sufficient funds.

-• Nationals of most EU countries for stays of up to 90 days (EU/EEA citizens may stay a further three months if seeking work).
+EU/EEA citizens may stay a further three months if seeking work.

 Greece refuses admission and transit to holders of travel documents issued by the area of Cyprus not controlled by the Government of Cyprus, and holders of UN laissez-passers.